 What you need for the Moon Phases Glue Resist Watercolor Painting Activity

-Click on the links if you would like to buy the supplies we used.
+Click on the Amazon affiliate links if you would like to buy the supplies we used.
 As an Amazon associate, I earn a small commission from qualifying purchases.
 Please see our disclosure policy for details.

 - Watercolor paint

 - Puffy paint